erikvcarlson/VLASS_Scripts/readme.md

 cell='0.6arcsec' #cell size as defined by the user
 ```

 Note, the `imsize` argument is the image size in pixels including the buffer.
-To calculate the image size, take the desired cell size (0.6" in this case), and divide it by your image size plus the buffer, which is typically 1380 arcseconds.
+To calculate the image size, take the desired cell size (0.6" in this case), and divide it by your image size plus the two times buffer, which is typically 1380 arcseconds.
 For example, for a 500" science image:

-(500+1380)/0.6 = 3133 pixels
+(500+2*1380)/0.6 = 5433 pixels

 For CASA's `tclean` parameter to run efficiently, the image size should be a power of 2, 3, 5, or 7.
 You can use the following code to identify the closest pixel size which is equal to one